Vortex Q82 (Sigma IV for the 21st Century)

 Well a few years of occasional dabbling and trying to resuscitate the old Hustler 5-BTV (to no avail) since moving to Brittany as well as enthusiasm to get a better antenna for 10m prompted ordering a new vertical.

-Back in the day the Avanti Sigma IV was THE antenna for 11m 'Freeband' and worked pretty well on 10m as well!
+Back in the day the Avanti Sigma IV was THE antenna for 11m SSB or 'Freeband' and worked pretty well on 10m as well!
 Sirio have produced a Sigma IV imitation for quite a while but with a poor reputation for strength and build quality is a concern with the worst that a Brittany winter can throw at a fairly tall antenna on occasion so I took the plunge and ordered the new Q82 from highly regarded Vortex Antenna Systems in Peterborough.
 Early reports suggest this to be a damn fine bit of kit and as an 'old sidebander' from 11m days it'll be fun to try this out on the under used 10m band.

 The antenna is currently ground mounted (not ideal I know) but fed with Westflex and I will doubtless continue to 'dabble' with set up, radials, earthing etc. for best results.